What Is Feudalism?

 Techno-Feudalism does not arrive all at once.
 Four conditions are building it quietly.

-Governments are getting weaker while tech companies are getting stronger.
+Democracies are getting weaker while tech companies are getting stronger.
 The institutions built to protect you are drowning in debt.
 The companies building the most powerful technology in history have more money than most countries.
-When democratic governments go broke, private institutions start filling the gaps on their own terms.
+When governments go broke, private institutions start filling the gaps on their own terms.

 When people are scared, they accept worse conditions.
-Under economic pressure, people trade freedom for stability.
+Under economic pressure, people trade freedom for security.
 They accept surveillance, fewer choices, and systems they cannot question, because they need things to keep working.
-By the time the pressure eases, the systems are already built.
+By the time the pressure eases, the authoritarian systems are securely in place and difficult to remove.

 The information you need to fight back gets poisoned.
 AI can now generate fake people, fake videos, fake conversations, and fake outrage at a scale no human can detect.
 When you cannot tell what is real, you cannot make good decisions.
 When you cannot make good decisions, you cannot govern yourself.
 When you cannot govern yourself, someone else will.
 And they will use AI to do it.